Kim Sharma Lands In Legal Trouble, Domestic Help Files Assault Charges Against The Actress!

 Esther Kher With Her Report

-The domestic help of Kim Sharma, Esther Khes shows the police report to the media.
+The domestic help of Kim Sharma, Esther Kher, shows the police report to the media.
 She states that Kim Sharma beat her up and failed to clear her dues as well.

 I Didn't Beat Her Up, Says Kim Sharma

-Kim Sharma opened up to MidDay by saying that she didn't beat up her domestic help and she was only asked her to leave.
-Kim stated that they agreed mutually that she'll be paid all her dues on the 7th of July.
+Kim Sharma opened up to MidDay by saying that she didn't beat up her domestic help and she was only asked to leave.
+Kim stated that they agreed mutually that she'll be paid all her dues on the July 7.

 Here's What Kim Said